Skin Cancer and Melanoma

 Non-melanoma skin cancers do not arise from melanocytes but instead arise from other cells in the upper layers of the skin.
 The two most common types of non-melanoma skin cancer are squamous cell carcinoma and basal cell carcinoma.
 Although non-melanoma skin cancer can occur anywhere on the skin, it is most commonly found in areas of long-term sun exposure such as the head, face, neck, arms, legs and back of the hands.

 Basal cell carcinomas (BCC) are usually localised but can become locally aggressive and invade nearby structures.
 Basal cell carcinomas rarely spread to lymph nodes or other sites in the body.
 Squamous cell carcinomas (SCC) are usually localised but can become locally aggressive and invade nearby structures.
-Some high risk squamous cell carcinomas have the potential to spread to lymph nodes or distant sites in the body.
+Some high-risk squamous cell carcinomas have the potential to spread to lymph nodes, nearby nerves or distant sites in the body.

 What Are the Causes of Skin Cancer?